kuldeeparora/angular/Important Questions.markdown

 <dd>
 <strong>Ans</strong>
 prototype is a default property of any object in javascript which holds references to functions of that object. <br>
-Using prototype property we can extending or adding more functions to any object class
+Using prototype property we can extend or add more functions to any object class
 </dd>

 <dd>What is namespace ?</dd>
 <dd>
 <strong>Ans</strong>
-In JS all global functions and variables shared same namespace because of that face name-conflicts.
+In JS all global functions and variables shared same namespace because of that we may face name-conflicts.
 With the help of namespace we can define the scope of functions & variables.
 <dd>